JaworskiAleksander/blog_app/readme.md

 	+ models are reflected into database sqlite3
 + it's a design to allow only one user to create posts, which is reflected in class Post design
 + timezone settings are specified in settings.py file

+WARNINGS:
+blog.Post.create_date: (fields.W161) Fixed default value provided.
+        HINT: It seems you set a fixed date / time / datetime value as default for this field.
+This may not be what you want.
+If you want to have the current date as default, use `django.utils.timezone.now`